CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation

-Assume that each robot is equipped with a camera.
-Before the manipulation task, an initial representation of the environment is required.
-We suppose there exists a set of RGB-D images $\{s_i\}$ along with their corresponding camera pose matrices $\{\mathbf{p}_{\text{cam},i}\}$.
+Each robot is equipped with a camera.
+Before the manipulation task, initial observations of the environment are required.
+We assume a set of RGB-D images $\{s_i\}$ along with their corresponding camera pose matrices $\{\mathbf{p}_{\text{cam},i}\}$.
 The object $O$ and the structure of the environment are embedded within this information.

-Using the acquired RGB images, we employ SEEM to detect the precise point clouds of the object.
+Using the acquired RGB images, we employ SEEM\cite{zou2023segment} to detect the precise point clouds of the object.
 SEEM is an open-source foundation model that is capable of performing segmentation with both language and visual inputs.
 We first extract a text description of the target object (e.g., ``table'') based on the given language instruction.
 Then, the text description along with all RGB images is fed into SEEM, which returns a corresponding mask for the object in each image.
 The object point cloud extracted from image $s_i$ is denoted as $P^i_\text{obj}$.
 By transforming all $P^i_\text{obj}$ into the unified world frame, the fused object point cloud $P_\text{obj}$ can be obtained.

-Following the idea of in-context learning, we design prompts to guide VLMs to output motion constraints $\mathbf{G}(\mathbf{p}(t))$ during manipulation.
-For example, when moving a table with some cups on it, VLMs should infer that the table should remain horizontal to avoid the cups falling off it.
-Similarly with \cite{huang2024copa}, a local frame of $P_\text{obj}$ can be built and projected to $s_i$.
-VLMs are capable of describing the required motion constraints based on the coordinate system defined in $s_i$.
-We consider constraints that can be described using VLMs, such as maintaining the object's orientation along the Z-axis.
-Based on the generated constraints, planning algorithms can then be used to produce appropriate trajectories that satisfy them.
+Then, we use the VLM to infer object-level constraints during manipulation, including end-pose constraints and motion constraints.
+End-pose constraints refer to the target states that the manipulated objects must achieve, such as requiring the $z$-axis to point upward.
+Motion constraints refer to poses or geometric relations that must be maintained while the objects are being operated.
+For example, when moving a table with items on it, the table must be kept horizontal.
+Similar to \cite{huang2024copa}, a local coordinate frame of $P_\text{obj}$ can be built and projected onto an image $s_i$.
+Then, VLMs can be used to describe the required motion constraints $\mathbf{G}(\mathbf{p}(t))$ based on the local coordinate frame and the world frame.
+Based on the generated constraints, the collaborative grasping and motion planning algorithms can produce appropriate trajectories that satisfy them.

-Similarly, we leverage VLMs to determine the required number of robots.
-We input image $s_i$, task description $\mathcal{T}$, and max size $N$ into the VLM.
-Besides, examples of tasks with their allocated robots are included in the prompt.
-Then, the VLM is able to generate a feasible number of robots required for $\mathcal{T}$.
-Once $M$ is determined, we can then decide how many grasp poses need to be generated.